englercj/phaser-tiled/README.md

 That can get pretty heavy, and hardcoding what to load and how to name it can stink!
 Luckily, there is an easier way to handle it.
 Instead of hard-coding what the tilemap should load and be named, this plugin has a gulp task that can generate a Phaser Asset Pack that describes what and how to load the tiledmap.
-If you have this pack it becomes this simple to load and create a tiledmap:
+If you have this pack it becomes trivial to load and create a tiledmap:

 ```js
 // the key will be the filename of the map without the extension.